 October is Breast Cancer Awareness Month, a good time to discuss overall breast health as well as the symptoms and risks associated with breast cancer.
 Women in America have a 1 in 8 chance of developing breast cancer.
 For men, the lifetime risk is much less, about 1 in 833, but it is no less serious.

 There are many reasons, other than cancer, as to why a person’s breasts my change over time.
-Aging, hormones, certain breast cancer ribbonmedications, certain foods, and changes in weight can all affect the look and feel of breasts.
+Aging, hormones, certain medications, certain foods, and changes in weight can all affect the look and feel of breasts.
 If you notice a change, don’t panic, but don’t delay calling your doctor to have it checked out.

 As with all cancers, early detection is key.
 There are several warning signs that could possibly indicate cancer, but not everyone experiences the same symptoms.
 Some do not have any signs or symptoms at all.
 The following symptoms and signs, from the Centers for Disease Control, can occur with noncancerous conditions, but either way, it is a good idea to see your doctor right away if you experience any of these: